robinmordasiewicz/fortinet-secops-customer-simulation/docs/benefits.md

 # SecOps Benefits

-> What are the primary benefits of investing in Fortinet SecOps platform?
+> What are the primary benefits of investing in Fortinet SecOps platform ?

 ## The primary benefits of investing in the Fortinet SecOps platform include: